‘Why can’t I get Band 7 in speaking?’

 For the different types of questions that could come up in part 3 of the speaking exam, click here for my YouTube lesson

-This shows that you need to be able to speak about various topics confidently and understanding collocations is important for a good score…here is a lesson on collocations
+This shows that you need to be able to speak about various topics confidently and understanding collocations are important for a good score…here is a lesson on collocations

 I can give you a lot of tips to help you do the right thing in the Speaking section, however, if your English level is weak then you will need to do a lot of work to get to band 7.

-Here are some strategies to getting a Band 7 in IELTS Speaking.
+Here are some strategies for getting a Band 7 in IELTS Speaking.

 Start with finding out your weak areas.
 To do this you may need feedback from a teacher.